lymingtonprecision/route-ccrs-web/README.md

 retrieve the part _without_ end dates add `?with-end-dates=false` to the request URL.)

+If the requested part does not exist a `404` response will be returned.
+If the part exists but does not conform to the required schema then a `500` response will be returned with the schema validation error details in the body (as JSON formatted Transit.)

 To refresh the end dates for a part structure, after adding some `:source` entries for example, `POST` the part structure—again in JSON encoded Transit format—back to the server at: